Already booked? Sign in or create an account

-On an Italy cruise, a stop in Venice is a decision you will never regret.
-This canal-filled city is equal parts gritty and romantic, known as a fishermen’s town turned cultural hub.
+In Venice, you’ll find a canal-filled city that is equal parts gritty and romantic, known as a fishermen’s town turned cultural hub.
 Venice is popular for honeymooners and international tourists alike, filling the elaborate, sinuous system of canals with the buzz of activity.
-Like Rome and Florence, there’s a magic to the city’s energy that sweeps you up in it, whether you’re exploring St. Mark’s Square on foot or enjoying a gondola ride along the Grand Canal before sailing on one of our cruises from Venice.
+Like Rome and Florence, there’s a magic to the city’s energy that sweeps you up in it, whether you’re exploring St. Mark’s Square on foot or enjoying a gondola ride along the Grand Canal before sailing on one of our cruises from Ravenna.

 You’ll immediately recognize St. Mark’s Square when you arrive in Venice.
 After all, it’s one of the city’s most iconic vistas, whether you’re stopping along the Grand Canal, visiting its namesake basilica, or strolling the area’s variety of eateries and shops.
 St. Mark’s Square is the heart of the city, so you can’t miss it while you’re here on a Venice cruise.